 Both the churches of St David and Saint Mair support the Foodbank.
 Donated food and non food items can be placed in the collection boxes by the entrance.
 These are then processed for redistribution to people in need referred through - NHS Wales, Gwynedd and Powys Social services and Housing, Credit Union, Citizens Advice Bureau and local housing charities.
 There are distribution centres spread across the area.
 Twice a year, church members volunteer to assist with the National Foodbank collection.
 For further information contact Ron Marshall at St David.

 St David has been involved with Tywyn Churches Together for a number of years.
 As a result of an initiative begun by the Baptist Church in 2014 we have been able to develop a closer working relationships with each other.
 As a Christian community we have collaborated together to organise ecumenical events such as a Christmas Carol service in the Neuadd Pendre, an Easter morning Sunrise Service outside the Tywyn Leisure Centre, as well promoting existing activities like the annual Walk of Witness.
-On Good Friday we process from Saint David bearing a wooden cross.
-We sing and read part of the Gospel outside each of the Churches in Tywyn; praying together before continuing our walk of witness.
+On Good Friday 2018 we will process from Saint David bearing a wooden cross.
+We will sing and read part of the Gospel outside each of the Churches in Tywyn; praying together before continuing our walk of witness.

 Catholics from St David are represented as part of 'OPEN THE BOOK'.
 This is an initiative of the Bible Society.
 Along with members of other Tywyn Churches we enact stories from the Old and New Testaments for the students at Tywyn's Esgol Penybryn.
 This takes place every Wednesday morning instead of assembly.
 If you would like to come along and see whether it is something you feel you would like to do just send an email: firstname.lastname@example.org.
 It is a worthwhile cause, no acting experience is necessary, just a desire to spread God's word and enjoy the pleasure it gives to the students.